mebeim/ctf-challenges/challenges/PPC64LEL/README.md

 of functions.
 To automate analysis we have two main approaches:

-1. Figure out a way to statically analyze the binary, recognizing and byte-swap big-endian instructions where needed, turning all code into little-endian.
+1. Figure out a way to statically analyze the binary, recognizing and byte-swapping big-endian instructions where needed, turning all code into little-endian.
 Once this is done, the program could theoretically be fed to a symbolic execution tool like [angr](https://angr.io/) to calculate the key, or even statically analyzed again to extract the key checks programmatically.